wlonk/arcadia/rules/the_host.rst

 the momentum back up, but take the time you need to figure things out.

 Ask questions.
 Identify what you feel you don't know, and ask about it.

+Look over your threats.
+How have they developed?
+What will happen next with whichever ones the characters have let lie?

 Look over your supporting characters.
 They will all have things they want of the main characters.
 Have one or more come in with demands and